Does this test have other names?

 You may need this test if:

-how well treatment is working.
+to find out how well treatment is working.

-if your cancer has come back or spread.
+to find out if your cancer has come back or spread.

 What other tests might I have along with this test?